jd28/rollnw/tools/client/docs/transactions.md

 - target handle resolves to a live object;
 - every patch targets the same object;
 - keys are strictly ordered and unique;
-- propset type, field index, field type, and propset instance are valid;
+- propset type, field index, field type, element index, and propset instance are valid;
 - feat IDs and Creature target type are valid;
 - `before` and `after` differ and are in the supported value range; and
 - the current live value equals the expected value for the requested direction.